GavinJoseph27/warehouse-ops-dashboard/README.md

 ## A note on the data

-All inventory, order, and zone data in this app is **synthetically generated** using Faker.js — there is no real DSV data here, for obvious confidentiality reasons.
+All inventory, order, and zone data in this app is **synthetically generated** using Faker.js.
 The seed script (`seed.js`) creates 12 zones, 300 items, and 100 orders, with zone capacities deliberately calibrated so that fill levels land in a realistic 15-95% range rather than random, implausible numbers.

 ## Features in detail